 DF BREEAM - Selection of DF BREEAM type to calculate:

-For example, if the building being studied is a school, there may be dozens of classrooms and some other spaces such as catering.
-Set the default space as school, all classrooms will have this type, and then set the specific function of the catering space.
+For example, if the project is a school, there may be dozens of classrooms and some other spaces such as catering.
+Set the default space as school, all classrooms will have this type, and then set the specific function for the catering space.

 Requirements - Display of the BREEAM requirements corresponding to the BREEAM type and selected space. type.